 The next three items refer to any change that occurred in the TPL under EAN due to benefit changes, actual experience or assumptions.
 Benefit changes, which are reflected immediately in PE can be positive, if there is a benefit improvement for existing PERS members, or negative if there is a benefit reduction.
-For the year ended June 30, 2018 there were no benefit changes to be recognized.
+For the year ended June 30, 2019 there were no benefit changes to be recognized.

 The next item to be recognized is the portion of current year changes in TPL due to Plan experience.
 The portion to recognize in the current year is determined by spreading the total change over the remaining service life of the entire PERS membership.
-For the year ended June 30, 2018, the remaining service life is 3.90.
+For the year ended June 30, 2019, there was no experience change to be recognized.

 The last item under changes in TPL is changes in actuarial assumptions.
-There were changes in assumptions since the last Measurement Date based on an actuarial experience study for the period July 1, 2012 to June 30, 2016.
-The change in TPL due to changes in actuarial assumptions is spread over the remaining service life of the entire PERS membership just like Plan experience in the prior paragraph.
+There were changes in assumptions since the last Measurement Date based on an actuarial experience study for the period July 1, 2014 to June 30, 2018.
+The change in TPL due to changes in actuarial assumptions is spread over the remaining service life of the entire PERS membership.
+For the year ended June 30, 2019, the remaining service life is 3.76.